-The Apiary Industry Fund (the fund) is established by the Primary Industry Funding Schemes (Apiary Industry Fund) Regulations 2016 (the regulations).
+The Apiary Industry Fund (the fund) is established by the Primary Industry Funding Schemes (Apiary Industry Fund) Regulations 2016 (the Regulations).

-Contributions are payable at the rate prescribed in the regulations.
+Contributions to the fund are payable at the rate prescribed in Regulation 5.
 Beekeepers with more than 5 hives at the time of registration1 contribute to the fund at a rate of \$1 per hive.
-Contributions are collected by PIRSA at the time of registration and paid into the fund account and managed by PIRSA on behalf of the Minister.
+Contributions are collected by PIRSA at the time of registration, paid into the fund account and managed by PIRSA on behalf of the Minister.

 Contributors may seek a refund of their contributions.
-If a refund is paid to a contributor, they are deemed to be 'in default of the regulations' and not entitled to receive benefits or services funded by payments from the fund.
+If a refund is paid to a contributor, they are deemed to be 'in default of the Regulations' and not entitled to receive benefits or services funded by payments from the fund.

-Payments are made from the fund for purposes defined in the regulations.
+Payments are made from the fund for purposes defined in the Regulations.